jabosso/ElaboratoIVA/README.md

 *Note*: <Name_of_model_exercise> is the name of the video file choose without the video extension

 ## How to add exercises performed by a personal trainer?
 1. Record a video and save it in the Data folder.
-Give a name to the file that you remember the exercise done.
+Give a name to the file that you remember the exercise done<br>
-2.In the directory move/models create a folder with the name of the exercise given to the video.
+2. In the directory move/models create a folder with the name of the exercise given to the video<br>
-3.In the newly create folder insert a .txt file containing the parts of the body essential for the exercise.
-In the example file total_point.txt all parts of the body that you can insert in your .txt file are indicated.
+3. In the newly create folder insert a .txt file containing the parts of the body essential for the exercise.
+In the example file total_point.txt all parts of the body that you can insert in your .txt file are indicated<br>

 To run the code for creating the model, insert to command line, inside the directory containing the files:
 ```sh